anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-13-1a-big-lake-basics.md

 # M13-1: BigLake basics

-In this lab module, we will create data for the Biglake lab series.
+In this lab module, we will learn how to upgrade a Dataplex external table based off of objects in Cloud Storage to BigLake, enable query acceleration and compare the performance.
+In the next module, we will learn how to use Dataplex for attribute based access control.

 <hr>